The integral trace form as a complete invariant for real $S_n$ number fields: Introduction

 \item[(iii)] Using that rational quadratic forms can be seen as cohomology classes in H$^{1}(\Q, {\rm O}_{n})$ and that Artin representations can be seen as elements of H$^{1}(\Q, {\rm GL}_{n}(\C))$ one can study the relation between Dedekind zeta functions of number fields and their integral traces.
-See \cite{Man6}.
+See \cite{Man6} for details and for a proof of

+\begin{theorem} Let $K,L$ be two number fields.
+Suppose that $K$ is non-totally real and that no rational prime has wild ramification in it.
+Then,